 \section{Stratification of the singular locus by smooth strata}

-The purpose of this section is to prove the following theorem: \begin{Theorem} Let ${\mathcal G}^{(d)}$ be a differential algebra on a smooth $d$-dimensional scheme $V^{(d)}$ over a field $k$.
+The purpose of this section is to prove the following theorem: \begin{Theorem} Let ${\mathcal G}^{(d)}$ be a differential algebra on a smooth $d$-dimensional scheme $V^{(d)}$ over a perfect field $k$.
 Let ${\mathbb Q}^*={\mathbb Q}\cup \{\infty\}$ and let ordered lexicographically.
-Then there is an upper-semi-continuous function,
+Then there is an upper semi-continuous function,

 such that: \begin{enumerate} \item[(i)] The level sets of $\gamma_{{\mathcal G}^{(d)}}$ stratify $\mbox{Sing }{\mathcal G}^{(d)}$ in smooth locally closed strata. \item[(ii)] If $k$ is a field of characteristic zero then $\gamma_{{\mathcal G}^{(d)}}$ coincides with the resolution function used for resolution of singularities in characteristic zero. \end{enumerate} \end{Theorem}